 Charlotte Smithson is an artist living and working in Manchester, UK.

-Charlotte Smithson has exhibited across the UK including at the Garden Museum, RHS Chelsea, National Trust Sissinghurst, End of the Road festival, The Whitworth and has collaborated with Manchester Metropolitan University, the National Trust and the Oak Project in partnership with Yorkshire Sculpture Park, the University of Derby’s Nature Connectedness Research Group.
+Through her practice Charlotte explores ecology and our relationships with nature and landscapes.
+She follows her ideas through immersive installation, drawing, photography and plant studies.
+Charlotte Smithson has exhibited across the UK including at the The Art House, Garden Museum, RHS Chelsea, National Trust Sissinghurst, End of the Road festival, The Whitworth and has collaborated with Manchester Metropolitan University, the National Trust and the Oak Project in partnership with Yorkshire Sculpture Park, the University of Derby’s Nature Connectedness Research Group.

 Sustainability